Dolphins score 4 touchdowns in shutout win over Titans

 With strong defenses and ineffective offenses highlighting the remainder of the first half, the Dolphins led at halftime 6-0.

-During the halftime intermission, which was supposed to be the backdrop for Southern’s Senior Night festivities, a driving rain halted the celebration and soaked the field.
+During the halftime intermission, which was supposed to be the backdrop to Southern’s Senior Night festivities, a driving rain halted the celebration and soaked the field.

-Just as the rain washed away, or postponed the Dolphins’ time-honored tribute to its 12th graders, Southern’s aggressive play wiped away the Titans' chance for a comeback.
+Just as the rain washed away, or postponed the Dolphins’ time-honored tribute to the 12th graders, Southern’s aggressive play wiped away the Titans' chance for a comeback.

 "I just kept running, that's all," Camacho said.
 "That's what I do.
 I just keep running.
 When I saw the guy come up, I did a spin.
 I was still up, so I've got to get in there, got to get in there and get the TD for boys."